-We have audited the accompanying statements of financial position of Acadiana Outreach Center, Inc. (a non-profit organization) as of June 30, 2015 and 2014, and the related statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying statements of financial position of Acadiana Outreach Center, Inc. (a non-profit organization) as of June 30, 2017 and 2016, and the related statements of activities and changes in net assets, functional expenses and cash flows for the years then ended, and the related notes to the financial statements.